bakpakin/Fennel/style.md

 also of supreme importance, because it is what programming -- and, indeed, almost everything that we humans deal with -- is all about.
-A full discussion of the concept of name lies far outside the scope of this document, and could surely fill not even a book but a library.
+A full discussion of the concept of name lies far outside the scope of this document, and could surely fill not merely a book but a library.

 Don't use short names for things unless they are only in scope briefly.
 The greater the distance between the introduction of an identifier and its use,